ThreatConnect-Inc/threatconnect-developer-docs/docs/python/groups/_metadata/security_labels/crud/retrieve.rst

             print(incident.security_label.description)
             print(incident.security_label.date_added)

 .. warning:: Currently, the ThreatConnect Python SDK does not support multiple security labels.
-If an Incident has multiple security labels, the Python SDK will only return one of them.
+If a Group has multiple security labels, the Python SDK will only return one of them.